 'In The Voyage of St Brendan AB Jackson’s witty four-line stanzas are as miraculous, inventive and swift-moving as the sea-faring saint himself and beautifully matched by Kathleen Neeley’s linocuts.' – Martina Evans, The Irish Times (Best Poetry of 2021)

 In The Voyage of St Brendan, A.B.
 Jackson tells the tale of the legendary seafaring Irish abbot.
 After burning a book of fantastical stories, Brendan is compelled to sail the ocean with a crew of six monks in a leather-skinned currach; his task, to prove the existence of wonders in the world and create a new book of marvels.

-The Voyage of St Brendan was published by Bloodaxe on 24 June 2021, and will be distributed in the USA from 7 September via Consortium Books.
+The Voyage of St Brendan was published by Bloodaxe on 24 June 2021, and is distributed in the USA by Consortium Books.